 - itchy, red or watery eyes (also known as 'allergic conjunctivitis')

-- an itchy throat, mouth, nose and ears.
+- an itchy throat, roof of mouth, nose or ears

 Less commonly, you may experience: